11matt556/mikrotikSync/readme.md

 ### RouterOS Conventions
 Desired state/configuration information is primarily stored in the comment strings of records.
-These comments indicate whether a record is 'managed' by `pfSync` and whether it should be enabled/disabled in router/switch modes.
+These comments indicate whether a record is 'managed' by `mikrotikSync` and whether it should be enabled/disabled in router/switch modes.

-* All pfSync records include `'Added by pfsense.'` in the comment string of records it has added.
+* All mikrotikSync records include `'Added by pfsense.'` in the comment string of records it has added.
    * Trivia: `Added by pfsense` is not parsed by any RouterOS script
 * `mode:router` and `mode:switch` is used to indicate records to be enabled in `router mode` and `switch mode` respectively.
   * Records that do not match the desired mode are explicitly disabled when `setMode` is run.